ankrh/MCmatlab/README.md

 `model.MC.calcNFR`
 [-]
 (Default: True)
-If true, will calculate and store the normalized fluence rate (NFR) 3D array.
+If true, will calculate and store the normalized fluence rate (NFR) 3D or 4D array (4D if simulating broadband light).
 The array takes 8\*nx\*ny\*nz bytes of memory (and disk space, if the resulting model file is saved to disk subsequently)
 For some simulations in which you are only interested, for example, in the detector image/power, you might not need the NFR and could therefore set this to false.

 `model.MC.calcNFRdet`
 [-]
 (Default: False)
-If true, will additionally calculate a normalized fluence rate 3D array similar to the ordinary NFR array, but only counting the areas passed through by those photons that end up registered by the detector/light collector.
+If true, will additionally calculate a normalized fluence rate 3D or 4D array similar to the ordinary NFR array, but only counting the areas passed through by those photons that end up registered by the detector/light collector.

 `model.MC.nExamplePaths`
 [-]